 School supplies aren’t limited to pens, paper, and crayons.
 There are so many things that kids have to bring with them to school.
 Some of the extras can get forgotten when keeping school supplies clean.
 Items like computer mice, flash drives, and even masks can end up left in a backpack and forgotten about.
 Here are a few of the extras to clean and how to keep them clean.

 - Earbuds/Headphones – Earbuds and headphones are often sent to school for computer-based work.
 Cleaning these doesn’t have to be difficult.
 Use a soft cloth sprayed with kid-safe all-purpose cleaner to wipe down the headphones and any wires.
 Let them dry and then put them away.

 - Computer Mice and Flash Drives – While these have more intricate parts, you can still wipe down the frequently touched area with a soft cloth and some cleaner.
 It will help to remove germs and keep them clean.

 - Lunch Bags/Boxes – Another school supply that gets overlooked is the lunchbox.
 It is important to thoroughly clean out the lunch box each day after school.
 Spray the outside with a disinfectant spray and wash the inside well with an all-purpose cleaner sprayed on a rag.
 It can also help to thoroughly wash any dishes or reusable utensils that go in the lunch bag/box.

-- Masks - If your child is wearing masks for school, you will want to wash reusable ones or dispose of used disposable ones.
+- Masks – If your child is wearing a mask for school, you will want to wash reusable ones or dispose of used disposable ones.
 This will give you a chance to clean out the area that masks are stored, replace them with clean ones, and wipe down anywhere the masks might have been.